 She graduated as Class Valedictorian from Williamson High School before attending Lock Haven University in Lock Haven, Pa.
 She was required to pursue a semester internship as part of graduation requirements from Lock Haven and worked with the baseball program at Cumberland during her final semester of college.

 Watts received her bachelor’s in Athletic Training with a minor in Sport and Exercise Psychology from Lock Haven University in May 2012.
 She was a member of the Global Honors Program and the Dean’s List all four years at Lock Haven and graduated with a 3.86 grade-point-average.
-She is currently working on a master’s in Health and Human Performance at Cumberland.
+She is currently working on a master’s in Sport and Exercise Science at Cumberland.